Content guide

 Lake Como

-The picturesque Lake Como can be easily explored on a 100-mile circuit lasting four hours.
-But if you really want to experience one of the most scenic landscapes in Italy, you might want to take a couple of days.
+The picturesque Lake Como can be easily explored on a 100-mile road route that takes four hours to complete.
+But if you really want to experience one of the most scenic landscapes in Italy, you might want to take a couple of days to explore the waterfront villages and towns.

-You can start the round trip from any point near the water, as you’ll eventually see every alpine peak and lakeside village along the way.
+You can start the trip from any point near the water, as you’ll eventually see every alpine peak and lakeside village along the way.
+Many drivers choose to use the city of Como as their starting/finishing point for a road trip, owing to its abundance of hotels and stunning lakefront areas.

 For a chance to cruise through quaint villages and lunch like a local, take the SP11 and SP10 heading west.
 Across the water, Bellagio, or the Pearl of Lake Como, is often considered the prettiest pit stop on the route.